frandiox/vitedge/docs/ssr-context.md

 ### Vue

 - Calling your API directly from Vue components using Suspense, and storing the result in the SSR initial state.
+Some libraries like [Vue Query](./recipes/vue.md#vue-query) can handle this automatically.

 ```jsx
 // Use Suspense in your app root